Cloudneeti/pci-paas-webapp-ase-sqldb-appgateway-keyvault-oms/README.md

 |Last name:| `Benson`|
 | User type: |`Member`|

-Edna Benson is the receptionist, and business manager.
+Edna Benson is the Clerk, and business manager.
 She is responsible to ensure that patient customer information is accurate, and billing is completed.
 Edna will use the **patient** data in the following manner:

 * Edna can Create, read patient information, read date of birth (DOB)*